hippieZhou/hippiezhou.github.io/src/source/_posts/some-aliases-for-my-devops.md

 ---
-title: Some aliases for my devops
+title: Some Aliases for My DevOps
 date: 2025-06-29 15:36:41
 updated: 2025-06-29 15:36:41
 tags: devops